-The 2024/25 statement reflects the decision of General Services Committee on 12 March 2024 to approve a new collective agreement with Trade Unions to end local collective bargaining on pay awards for employees below senior manager level and apply the National Joint Committee (NJC) for Local Government Services cost of living pay increases from 1 April 2024.
-The new collective agreement reached with Trade Unions to implement this change is attached for reference as appendix 1.
+The 2024/25 statement has been updated to reflect the decision of General Services Committee on 5 December 2023 to end local collective bargaining on pay awards for employees below senior manager level and apply the National Joint Committee (NJC) for Local Government Services cost of living pay increases from 1 April 2024.
+The new collective agreement reached with Trade Unions to implement this change is attached as appendix 1.